10 Best Lawn Mowers under $300 – Reviews & Top Picks 2022

 This really boils down to how much of a workout you want.
 Most lawn mowers offer rear-wheel drive, all-wheel drive, push mowers, or completely manual.
 You should consider how hard you want to work physically and if you have the capability to do so without injury.
 If you are into a physical workout, the manual or push mowers are ideal.
 A little bit of a workout, then you will want to seek some drive power.

 Whether you are an occasional user or mow your lawn all year round, the Greenworks G-MAX Cordless Lawn Mower is a top-notch lawn mower that has all of the features that you could look for in a lawn mower.
-Quiet, easy to store, easy to maneuver, and a long-lasting battery.
+Quiet, easy to store, easy to maneuver, and a long-lasting battery, this is our pick for the best lawn mower under $300 overall.

-The best overall value would go to the WORX WG779 40V Power Share Lawn Mower.
+The next best lawn mower under $300 overall is the WORX WG779 40V Power Share Lawn Mower.
 The Intellicut feature is outstanding and a good addition to any tool shed.
 The features for the price are unmatched.

 Lawn mowers are a big-ticket item and an investment into your yard work.
 You will want a mower that is sturdy enough to stand the test of time, and that will be a workhorse at minimum cost — cost-effective without sacrificing quality.
 Lawn mower maintenance and care are essential if you want to maintain your lawn mower for a long time.
 Warranty and customer care are always important.
 Make sure that you choose a company that is going to back their product.
 Happy mowing!